Pre Settlement Loans in Kansas

 And even when the trial ends and you win the lawsuit, getting your court awarded can take a lot longer than you expected.
 Insurance companies have always used stalling tactics when negotiating with lawyers to make sure plaintiffs accept lower settlements.
 If they succeed, you can get way less than you deserve after waiting all those months with financial strain.

 That is where our pre-settlement loan comes in.
-With Delta Settlement Funding’s lawsuit loan, we send you funds to help you support you and your family as the trial goes on.
+With Rapid Lawsuit Funding’s lawsuit loan, we send you funds to help you support you and your family as the trial goes on.
 That way, you can wait out the negotiations and accept the biggest payout possible.

 Our lawsuit loan is processed fast, so you’ll have the cash in 24 hours.
 It is also risk-free, so you only pay back if you win a settlement.
 Our experts are always on hand to answer any questions you might need.